MediaComem/comem-webdev/subjects/cli/README.md

 ### TeleTYpewriter (1960s)

 Teletypewriters (TTYs) became the most popular **computer terminals** in the 1960s.
+They were basically electromechanical typewriters adapted as a user interface for early computers.

 This is when the first **command line interfaces (CLI)** were created.
 As you typed commands, a program running on the computer would interpret that input,